pkivolowitz/asm_book/more/varargs/README.md

 ## Differences Between Apple and Linux

+Apple and Linux differ in how they implement parameter passing to variadic functions in assembly language.
+This is explained in [more detail in the chapter on Apple Silicon](./../apple_silicon/README.md).

 ### Linux

 Linux uses the first 8 scratch registers as normal.
 If you need to